MCP HubMCP Hub

 What does this server do?

-The server provides read-only access to the Telegram API:
+Currently, the server provides read-only access to the Telegram API:

-• Fetch dialogs (chats, channels, groups)
+• Get the list of dialogs (chats, channels, groups)

-• Summarize unread messages
+• Create a summary of unread messages

 Prerequisites